 One of the key aims of the medical needs groups is to re-engage and support reintegration back into educational provision.
-Pupils and parents report back very positively on this aspect of the work (see Posters)
+Pupils and parents report back very positively on this aspect of the work (see Conference Posters)

 Is the right focus being placed on areas for improvement?
 Is Pupil Premium appropriately targeted on areas for improvement?

-We feel the medical needs education groups have a genuine impact on narrowing the gap for all children with medical needs and so have been looking to continuing to develop these going forward.
+We feel the medical needs education groups have a genuine impact on narrowing the gap for all children with medical needs including outpatients and so have been looking to continuing to develop these going forward.